 Let’s Celebrate National Afternoon Tea Week!

-As the title and the picture suggest, this one is luxurious and lives up to every expectation.
-A favourite place to visit, amongst our own staff as well as customers, the unique and glamorous Cake Boy in Battersea offers delicious creations from Eric Lanlard’s award-winning kitchen.
+As the title and the picture suggest, this afternoon tea is luxurious and lives up to every expectation.
+A favourite place to visit, amongst our own staff as well as our customers, the unique and glamorous Cake Boy in Battersea offers delicious creations from Eric Lanlard’s award-winning kitchen.
 For the definitive contemporary take on a French afternoon tea, look forward to filled petit pains, mini croissants and fine mini pastries including French macaroons, fruit tarts and gourmet shots.
 With champagne as well as tea to wash things down, it doesn’t get much more decadent than this!

 ALICE IN AFTERNOON TEA LAND